RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

   "invoiceItems": [
     {
       "currency": "USD",
-      "name": "aaaoken name",
+      "name": "Television",
-      "quantity": 10,
+      "quantity": 2,
       "tax": {
         "type": "percentage",
         "amount": "20"
       },
-      "unitPrice": "5700"
-      // It is the price of one item, excluding taxes.
-Here it means the price of one aaaoken is $57.00.
-The total per item will be $68.40 including taxes, and the whole total will be $684.00
+      // "unitPrice" is the price of one item excluding taxes
+      // Here it means the price of one TV is $99.99
+      // The total per item will be $119.99 including taxes, and the whole total will be $239.98 "unitPrice": "99.99"
     }
   ],
+  // "invoiceNumber" has to be unique for each invoice created by your account.
+  // It is a string, so it can contain a number, or a more custom invoice identifier.
   "invoiceNumber": "2",
-  // This string has to be unique for each invoice created.
-It can be a number as well as a string.
   "buyerInfo": {
+    "businessName": "Request Network",
     "address": {
       "country-name": "France",
       "street-address": "5 Av.
 Anatole France",